kata-containers/kata-containers/design/architecture.md

 `q35` machine types. `nvdimm` is used to provide the root filesystem as a persistent memory device to the Virtual Machine.

-Although Kata Containers can run with any recent QEMU release, Kata Containers boot time, memory footprint and 9p IO are significantly optimized by using a specific QEMU version called [`qemu-lite`](https://github.com/kata-containers/qemu/tree/qemu-lite-2.11.0) and custom machine accelerators that are not available in the upstream version of QEMU.
-These custom machine accelerators are described below.

-- `nofw`: this machine accelerator is x86 specific and only supported by `pc` and `q35` machine types. `nofw` is used to boot an ELF format kernel by skipping the BIOS/firmware in the guest.
-This custom machine accelerator improves boot time significantly.
-- `static-prt`: this machine accelerator is x86 specific and only supported by `pc` and `q35` machine types. `static-prt` is used to reduce the interpretation burden for guest ACPI component.

 #### Hot plug devices

 The Kata Containers VM starts with a minimum amount of resources, allowing for faster boot time and a reduction in memory footprint.
 As the container launch progresses, devices are hotplugged to the VM.
 For example, when a CPU constraint is specified which includes additional CPUs, they can be hot added.
 Kata Containers has support for hot-adding the following devices: